Asian shares give up early gains as political risks loom

 WALL STREET: On Friday, bank stocks buckled despite reports of higher profits for some.
 The S&P 500 fell 0.3 percent to 2,656.30, paring the index's gain for the week to 2 percent.
 The Dow Jones industrial average dropped 0.5 percent to 24,360.14, and the Nasdaq composite lost 0.5 percent to 7,106.65.
 As a group, financial stocks in the S&P 500 fell 1.6 percent, more than double the loss for any of the other 10 sectors that make up the index.

-ENERGY: Oil prices fell back from spikes last week on fears over an escalation of strife in the Middle East, with U.S. benchmark crude falling 60 cents to $66.79 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil prices fell back from spikes last week on fears over an escalation of strife in the Middle East, with U.S. benchmark crude falling 58 cents to $66.81 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 32 cents on Friday to $67.39.
-Brent crude, which is used to price international oils, fell 74 cents to $71.84.
+Brent crude, which is used to price international oils, fell 73 cents to $71.85 per barrel.